Sequentially Cohen-Macaulay Co-Chordal Graphs: Structure and Projective Dimension: Introduction

-In this work, let $G$ be a finite simple graph (or just a graph) with the set of vertices $V(G)=\{x_1,\dots,x_n\}$ and edges $E(G)=\left\{\{x_i,x_j\}\mid x_i\mbox{ is adjacent to }x_j\right\}$.
-Let $R=\K[x\mid x\in V(G)]$ be a polynomial ring over a field $\K$.
-Villarreal associated an ideal $I(G)$ generated by the set of monomials $\{x_ix_j\mid \{x_i,x_j\}\in E(G)\}$ in $R$ to the graph $G$, see~\cite{Villarreal1990}.
-The ideal $I(G)$ is called the \emph{edge ideal} of the graph $G$ and the quotient ring $R/I(G)$ is called Stanley-Reisner ring \cite{Stanley1979}.
-This association reveals a strong connection between algebraic properties and invariants of $R/I(G)$ on one side and combinatorial properties and invariants of $G$ on the the other side.
-To be more precise, there is a great interest in finding the regularity and projective dimension of $R/I(G)$ by having some information about $G$, see \cite{GitlerValencia2005, Kimura2012, MoradiKiani2010, Zheng2004}.
-Gitler and Valencia in {\cite[Conjecture 4.13]{GitlerValencia2005}} refer to the following statement as Eliahou-Villarreal conjecture. \begin{conjecture} \end{conjecture} This conjecture is not true in general.
-Indeed, in this paper we show that the difference between the projective dimension and the maximum degree of a graph need not be bounded even for co-chordal graphs, see section \ref{section}.
-There are some attempts to prove the conjecture for some special cases.
-Gitler and Valencia in \cite{GitlerValencia2005} show that the conjecture holds for some graphs in a class of graphs in which the graph and its complement are both chordal.
-Fr\"oberg in \cite{Froberg1990} defines $d$-tree and generalized $d$-tree graphs.
-The generalized $d$-tree graphs are exactly the chordal graphs.
-In \cite{MoradiKiani2010}, Moradi and Kiani proved the conjecture when the complement of $G$ is a $d$-tree.
-Let $(d_1,d_2,\dots,d_q)$ be a non-increasing sequence of positive integers.
-In this paper we define the concept of $(d_1,d_2,\dots,d_q)$-tree graphs and show that all $d$-tree graphs are $(d_1,d_2,\dots,d_q)$-tree and $(d_1,d_2,\dots,d_q)$-tree graphs are chordal, that is
+In the direction of this work, Gitler and Valencia conjectured in {\cite[Conjecture 4.13]{GitlerValencia2005}} that for any connected graph $G$ whose complement is chordal, the projective dimension of $G$ is equal to its maximum degree.
+Our results show that the conjecture does not hold in general, even though the difference between the projective dimension and maximum degree may not be bounded, (see Section \ref{section}).
+There have been some attempts to prove the conjecture for some special cases.
+Gitler and Valencia {\cite[Theorem 4.14]{GitlerValencia2005}} showed that the conjecture holds for some graphs in a class of graphs in which the graph and its complement are both chordal.
+These graphs are also $(d_1,d_2,\dots,d_q)$-trees.
+Similarly, Moradi and Kiani {\cite[Theorem 1.1]{MoradiKiani2010}} proved the conjecture when the complement of $G$ is a $d$-tree.
+Therefore, our Theorem \ref{pdim-G1-empty} extends these results by showing that the conjecture holds for a broader class of graphs, namely those whose complement is a $(d_1,d_2,\dots,d_q)$-tree.